Shivam5551/Rental-Application/README.md

 A comprehensive rental property platform built with Next.js 15, designed to revolutionize property booking in India.
 Similar to Airbnb but tailored for the Indian market with advanced features for both property owners and travelers.

+> **⚠️ Development Status**: This project is currently under active development.
+New features are being continuously added and existing functionality is being enhanced.
+Please check the [Ongoing Features](#-ongoing-features) section for upcoming improvements.

 ## 🌟 Key Features

 ### 🏡 **Property Management**